MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 5. Verify the signature
 6. Store the signature in a session

-###  Generate a Nonce inside `getServerSideProps`
+###  Generate a Nonce Inside `getServerSideProps`

-Our first step is to generate a Nonce inside `getServerSideProps` of our login page, which is located at `pages/login.tsx`.
+Our first step is to generate a Nonce inside `getServerSideProps` of our login page, located on the `pages/login.tsx`.

-Generating the Nonce inside `getServerSideProps` is crucial because execution happens on the server, and we can pass it to the client.
-This is faster than fetching it from an API route like in other implementations.
+Generating the Nonce inside `getServerSideProps` is crucial because execution happens on the server, and we can pass it to the client, which is faster than fetching it from an API route like in other implementations.

 ```tsx
 export const getServerSideProps = () => {